Model of Care Toolkit

 Understanding needs and priorities

-Organizations and individuals within the Canadian healthcare system must commit to learning about the historical and ongoing experiences of First Nations, Inuit and Métis in the land now known as Canada.
+clipart hand holding First Nations, Inuit and Metis symbols Organizations and individuals within the Canadian healthcare system must commit to learning about the historical and ongoing experiences of First Nations, Inuit and Métis in the land now known as Canada.

 Reflecting on the following information and concepts is a good place to start:

-- First Nations, Inuit and Métis are culturally rich, strong and resilient.
-It is important to understand the impact of past trauma on individuals and communities, particularly during times of stress.
+• It is important to understand the impact of historical and ongoing colonialism and the trauma inflicted by systemic racism on individuals and communities, particularly during times of stress.

-- First Nations and Inuit access healthcare services through the federal non-insured health benefit program, and Métis have a similar program.
-This often presents unique jurisdictional and local challenges.
-Existing resources such as Ontario Health’s Indigenous Relationship and Cultural Safety Courses help non-Indigenous organizations and teams better understand the intricacies of how these services are delivered and the impact on patients.
+• Existing resources such as Ontario Health’s Indigenous Relationship and Cultural Safety Courses help non-Indigenous organizations and teams better understand the intricacies of how these services are delivered and the impact on patients.

 Where to start with community engagement